 Why is Congress proposing to pay rebates to individuals?

 The public health and economic consequences of COVID-19 are significant.
 These rebates help Americans afford what they need during this public health crisis, as many are experiencing a significant cash crunch.

 When will the rebates be distributed?

-The Internal Revenue Service (IRS) will deliver rebates in the form of advance payments.
+The Internal Revenue Service (IRS) is delivering rebates in the form of advance payments.
 For people who filed a federal income tax return in 2018 or 2019, payment processing will be based on payment or address information already on file with the IRS.
-Electronic distributions will be automatic to an account the payee authorized January 1, 2018 or later, and are expected to arrive in April.
-The Treasury Department will likely create a website for others to submit direct deposit information., since mailing of physical checks is expected to take longer.
+Electronic distributions will be automatic to an account the payee authorized January 1, 2018 or later, and have begun reaching payees accounts.
+If you want to check the status of your payment, visit the IRS portal for direct payments: https://www.irs.gov/coronavirus/economic-impact-payments

 How large are the rebates?

 The amount of the rebate depends on family size.
 The payment is $1,200 for each adult individual ($2,400 for joint filers), and $500 per qualifying child under age 17.
 The advance payment of rebates is reduced by $5 for every $100 of income to the extent a taxpayer’s income exceeds $150,000 for a joint filer, $112,500 for a head of household filer, and $75,000 for anyone else (including single filers).

 No, rebates do not need to be repaid.
 If an individual experienced an income loss in 2020 or if they have an increase in family size, they may be able to claim an additional credit of the difference when the individual files their 2020 tax federal income tax return in 2021.

 It depends.
 Rebates will be delivered automatically—by the IRS—to most Americans who file individual federal income tax returns.
 When available, electronic direct deposit will be used in place of mailing a physical check.